bitcoin-dot-org/Bitcoin.org/README.md

 * At least one other reviewer might be required and is highly recommanded.
 * Try to avoid changing the meaning of any statements.
 If you need to change the meaning of anything, make a note of it and list that in the pull request.
 * Sentences and popular expressions should be adapted so that they sound native in your language.
+* You must save your work with UTF-8 encoding.

 ### How to translate